ackhoury/mbreplacer/README.md

 3. Use [SMB Level Workshop Tool 2](https://bintray.com/craftedcart/the-workshop/smblevelworkshop2-beta/v1.0.0-beta.1) to create a .lz.raw for your stage.

-_The mbtool will take in an .obj, .mtl, and any of (.xml, .lz.raw, .lz) as valid inputs for replacing a stage._
+_The mbreplacer will take in an .obj, .mtl, and any of (.xml, .lz.raw, .lz) as valid inputs for replacing a stage._

-**mbtool: (.obj, .mtl, (.xml, .lz.raw, .lz)) -> (.gma, .tpl, .lz)**
+**mbreplacer: (.obj, .mtl, (.xml, .lz.raw, .lz)) -> (.gma, .tpl, .lz)**

-mbtool will look in the same directory as the .obj file for the other associated files.
+mbreplacer will look in the same directory as the .obj file for the other associated files.
 It will assume all files have the same name:

 an example organization for your stages:
 ```